‘Pose’ Star Billy Porter Steps Out In Gender-Fluid Gown To Oscars

-Pose star Billy Porter made gender-fluid history by wearing a floor-length black velvet gown by New York-based designer Christian Siriano to the 91st Academy Awards.
+FX series Pose star Billy Porter made gender-fluid history by wearing a floor-length black velvet gown by New York-based designer Christian Siriano to the 91st Academy Awards.
 Harper’s Bazaar reports that the 49-year-old celebrity was on hand to host Academy Award coverage from the red carpet for ABC Sunday night.

 Porter, who is known as a proponent of gender-fluid fashion both in his movies and in real life, additionally saw a lot of red carpet action recently, according to THR.
 For instance, the ever-saucy Porter made a showing at New York Fashion Week’s official men’s show where he functioned as ambassador for the event during the first week of February.

 The Tony Award-winning singer reportedly modeled over 20 edgy styles.
 Porter later uploaded one of his lewks to Instagram that featured a pearl bib, pearl-encrusted sunglasses and chunky, dangling earrings.
 Fans of the dripping ensemble showed their appreciation in the comments.
-One follower gushed that they were living for the shades, while another exclaimed that they needed a pearl bib in their life.
+One follower gushed that they were “living for the shades,” while another exclaimed, “I need a pearl bib in my life!”

 Billy Porter turned heads in the eye-catching ensemble and cut quite the figure on the red carpet.
 Porter additionally mixed up the couture he wore to the Oscars with a bolero jacket worn over the gown.
 The jacket featured black silk lapels and ruffled cuffs that peeked out from the end of the sleeves.
 The gown’s design featured a puffed up ball skirt and train that trailed behind him as he sashayed to the crowd’s watchful eyes.